-A: There are a limited number of endowed scholarships available, mostly through academic departments.
-Information on these scholarships is available at financialaid.richmond.edu/undergrad/scholarships. html.
+A: Yes, there are a limited number of endowed scholarships available, mostly through academic departments.
+Information on these scholarships is available at financialaid.richmond.edu/types-of-aid/ merit-based/current-scholarships.html.

-Q: How do I figure out what I will owe?
+Q: How do I determine what I will owe?

 A: The amount you will be billed each term will include tuition, room, and board.
-Room and board charges will depend on the type of room and meal plan selected.
-Entering students can use the Cost and Comparison Worksheet, included with the award notification, to help them estimate the amount they will owe after taking into account their financial aid award.
+Room and board charges depend on the type of room and meal plan you select.
+Entering students can use the Cost Worksheet, included with the award notification, to help estimate the amount they will owe after taking into account their financial aid offer.